exness/mock-xhr-request/README.md

 ```

 ### MockXHR.applySnapshot
-To apply serialized mocks pass string as argument to this function.
+To apply serialized mocks pass a string as an argument to this function.
-If you want to take serialized string from your copy/paste buffer, pass ``true`` in arguments and set within 2 seconds focus on browser.
+If you want to take a serialized string from your copy/paste buffer, pass ``true`` in arguments and set it within 2 seconds focusing on the browser.

 ```typescript
 // Usage